fronterior/vscode-biome-monorepo/README.md

 Therefore, this plugin will be maintained until the official plugin supports this functionality.

+## Prerequisites

+This plugin discovers projects based on package.json files across VSCode workspaces.
+Before using it, add @biomejs/biome as a dependency in your project's package.json and install the package using your package manager.

 ## Usage

 1. If the official Biome plugin is installed, it should be disabled before using this plugin as there may be conflicts.